PennyLaneAI/pennylane/doc/introduction/importing_circuits.rst

 >>> pl_circuit_from_qk()
 [tensor(0., requires_grad=True), tensor(1., requires_grad=True)]

-It can also be visualized using PennyLane's :func:`draw` utility:
+It can also be visualized using PennyLane's :func:`~pennylane.draw` utility:

 >>> print(qml.draw(pl_circuit_from_qk)())
 0: ──H─╭●─╭||─┤  <Y>